“You never know who someone could be if they were to become the most creative version of themselves.”

 When I ask Tim if he has any daily rituals to promote creativity/inspiration, his answer provides further proof of his love of questions.

 “Last year, I decided that I would take the time to answer a question a day.
 Using the game, ‘Tabletopics,’ I chose 365 questions and programmed my phone to ask me one at random, every morning,” he says.

 “The question pops up in the morning and I think about my answer throughout the day.
 At night, I’ll sit down and write a blog post about it.”
 His blog contains daily updates: thoughtful musings over challenging personal questions.

 A quick scroll offers confirmation of the consistency of Tim’s inspiration ritual: no days are missing (impressive among even the most faithful bloggers).

 In addition to finding inspiration from this daily ritual, Tim also says that he finds creative and entrepreneurial inspiration from those around him.

 “I find inspiration all over the place,” he says.
 “I look to the journeys of people I admire.
 It’s not always famous people.
 I could be my brother playing basketball, or my sister pursuing dance.
 I look at how they push for their goals and don’t give up, and that inspires me.”

-Tim says that he does have a few famous heroes, too, namely: Elon Musk, Jeff Bezos, and Mark Zuckerberg–CEOs who are incredibly well-known for their innovation, entrepreneurship, and the way they are shaping the future of the 21st century.
+Tim says that he does have a few famous heroes, too, namely: Elon Musk, Jeff Bezos, and Mark Zuckerberg–entrepreneurial leaders who are well-known for their innovation, entrepreneurship, and the way they are shaping the future of the 21st century.

 Tim continues, “And the nature of his projects is so grand and so important—he’s inspiring the world on a whole different level than anyone else.
 He’s not just in it for the money.
 He’s genuinely trying to impact the world in a positive way—to change the world.
 I aspire to do that one day.”